icopy-site/awesome/docs/awesome/awesome-open-company.md

 - [Awesome Open](https://github.com/paulhendricks/awesome-open):
   A curated list of organizations, projects and initiatives that maintain open codebases and datasets

 ## License
+*This work and all contributions to it are released into the public domain under the terms of the [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).*
+## License
 *This work and all contributions to it are released into the public domain under the terms of the [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).*c domain under the terms of the [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).*